alkhrom/Git-demo2/index.md

 ## Some Philosophy Behind Unicode
 The idea underlying the Unicode concept is to separate characters   as idealistic platonic entities from their in-memory representations by introducing the "magic numbers", or *code points*.
 ![enter image description here](https://lh3.googleusercontent.com/driTrANKja0TwszTgvDmmmLzRCryfCI5TGAj11gkI_PfxbNG3JVqszY282WWRLYdndv4AZL68Q9Q)
+Unicode in itself is nothing else than a vast lookup table to map each and every character in the Unicode char

 ### Code Points And Code Units